Emergence of Fermi-liquid and BCS physics in overdoped cuprates: The BCS superconductor

-At temperatures $T>\hbar\omega_D$ (where $\omega_D$ a characteristic phonon frequency - e.g. the Debye frequency), the quasi-particle lifetime (in both theory and experiment) is $\hbar/\tau = 2\pi \lambda_0 T$, where $\lambda_0$ is the dimensionless (unrenormalized) electron-phonon coupling constant. {It is not immediately obvious that Fermi liquid theory applies at these temperatures, where quasiparticles (in the Landau sense) are at best marginally well defined \cite{prange_transport_1964}.
-However, if one is only interested in treating the problem at temperatures, $T$, and energies, $\hbar\omega$, small compared to $\hbar \omega_D$, then it is possible to introduce (as was done from the first by BCS) a simpler low-energy description of the system in terms of well defined Landau quasi-particles with a weak residual interaction proportional to the dimensionless parameter, $\lambda-\mu^\star$.
-Here, $\lambda \sim \lambda_0/(1+\lambda_0)$, and $\mu^*$ are renormalized versions of the dimensionless electron-phonon and electron-electron interactions.
-Formally, this ``effective field theory'' can be derived\cite{1992hep.th...10046P,shankar,carlsonreview} from the original problem by integrating out degrees of freedom with energies larger than $\sim \hbar \omega_D$, so that $\hbar\omega_D$ appears only as the high energy cuttoff of the theory. \footnote{There are a few subtleties concerning the BCS perscription for integrating out the phonons that are worth mentioning: i) As there are always acoustic phonons, it is not literally the case that all the phonons get integrated out in this process.
-However, these modes do not couple strongly to the electrons - both because of limited phase space and the fact that, being Goldstone modes, they only have derivative couplings to electrons.
-They can thus be neglected. ii) Even at low $T$, there can be dynamical effects - such as relaxation of non-equilibrium populations of quasi-particles - that cannot be well understood in terms of the effective field theory, but require a theory in which phonons are included explicitly.} }
+At temperatures $T>\hbar\omega_D$ (where $\omega_D$ a characteristic phonon frequency, such as the Debye frequency, and $\hbar$ is the reduced Planck constant), the quasiparticle lifetime in a metal is $\hbar/\tau = 2\pi \lambda_0 T$, where $\lambda_0$ is the dimensionless (unrenormalized) electron--phonon coupling constant.
+It is not immediately obvious to what extent Fermi-liquid theory applies at these temperatures, where quasiparticles (in the Landau sense) are at best marginally well defined \cite{prange_transport_1964}.
+However, if one is only interested in treating the problem at temperatures and energies that are small compared to $\hbar \omega_D$, then it is possible to introduce (as was done by Bardeen, Cooper and Schrieffer) a simpler low-energy description of the system in terms of well defined Landau quasiparticles with a weak residual interaction proportional to the dimensionless parameter $\lambda-\mu^\star$.
+Here, $\lambda \sim \lambda_0/(1+\lambda_0)$, and $\mu^*$ are renormalized versions of the dimensionless electron--phonon and electron--electron interactions.
+Formally, this `effective field theory' can be derived\cite{1992hep.th...10046P,shankar,carlsonreview} from the original problem by integrating out degrees of freedom with energies higher than $\sim \hbar \omega_D$, so that $\hbar\omega_D$ appears only as the high-energy cut-off of the theory.
+(There are a couple of subtleties concerning the BCS prescription for integrating out the phonons: as there are always acoustic phonons, it is not literally the case that all the phonons are integrated out, but these modes do not couple strongly to the electrons and can thus be neglected; and, even at low $T$, there can be dynamical effects --- such as relaxation of non-equilibrium populations of quasiparticles --- that cannot be well understood in terms of the effective field theory and require a theory in which phonons are included explicitly.)